 I live in a high-humidity area so time alone doesn’t make my petal collection as dry as it needs to be.
 If the petals are tearable but feel “soft” nevertheless, you may need to expedite matters by putting them in your conventional oven at a low temp for about 20 minutes.

-I had to do this and the difference was notable – the petals afterward “crunched” between my fingers, as they should 🙂
+I had to do this and the difference was notable – some of the petals afterward “crunched” between my fingers, as they should.

 Dried Rose Petal Oil Infusion

 Rose-infused oil has many benefits for you.
 Apparently it’s got many anti-inflammatory and healing properties which make it great for this.
 Add crushed rose petals to two parts of oil and let to set up….You can use your preferred type of oil, whether olive, almond, or sunflower.